GrosSacASac/JavaScript-Set-Up/js/JavaScript_Style_Guide.md

 Avoid finally, in most cases, putting the statements after try catch has the same effect.

+### generators, iterators

+Avoid generators and associated `yield` keyword.
+Prefer functions that return a function with a closure.

 ### disable the linter on individual files, lines

 Be consistent.